roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Ingress FAQ.md

 ssl-protocols: "TLSv1 TLSv1.1 TLSv1.2 TLSv1.3"
 ```

-## Does Ingress pass through Layer 7 request headers?
+## Does Ingress pass Layer 7 request headers?

-By default, ingress-nginx passes through Layer 7 request headers.
+By default, ingress-nginx passes Layer 7 request headers.
 However, request headers that do not conform to HTTP rules are filtered out before they are forwarded to the backend Services.
 For example, the Mobile Version request header is filtered out.
 If you do not want to filter out these request headers, run the following command to add the required configurations to the nginx-configuration ConfigMap.
 For more information, see [ConfigMap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#enable-underscores-in-headers).

 ```
 enable-underscores-in-headers: true